 The success of the Bivelox strained the relationship between Laxum Brigitat and Iba Ukel.
 Ukel, with a working knowledge of the systems-caster component, created the Outreach, a small storage drive, for Ukel Systems.
-Countering competition from Ukel System’s Outreach, Brigitat designed the Digimark, a wearable recorder that served as a citizenry alternative to the bulky Digicax and Digimar and large Maruk devices produced by Ukel Systems.
-After Brigitat and Ukel had ascended to ownership of their respective companies, each put aside their differences in 2212 when the Fourth Office of the Committee, Tee Banto, enacted broadcasting restrictions on the Digimark that censored user created content.
+Countering competition from Ukel System’s Outreach, Brigitat designed the Digimark, a wearable recorder that served as an alternative to the bulky Digicax and Digimar and large Maruk devices produced by Ukel Systems.
+After Brigitat and Ukel ascended to ownership of their respective companies, each put aside their differences in 2212, when the Fourth Office of the Committee, Tee Banto, enacted broadcasting restrictions on the Digimark that censored user created content.
 Brigitat and Ukel oversaw the development of the Filmark, a handheld device with a direct connection to Intragux*.
-The ensuing battle with the Fourth Office fostered as a partnership that led to the universal sync function between all devices created by Brigitat Digitronic and Ukel Systems.
+Their ensuing battle with the Fourth Office fostered a partnership that led to a universal sync function between all devices created by Brigitat Digitronic, and Ukel Systems.

-The Sernatae found that the access each company sold was in itself a citizenry market item, and that neither the Filmark or Digimar were necessities, and thus barred from ownership by the Citizenry.
-The Chamber agreed with the Sernatae and unanimously voted to make it fact.
-Undaunted, Tee Banto then put forth a motion that the interHive itself come under the auspices of the Fourth Office.
-Her proposal never went to vote being struck down by Sernatae based on dome Utama’s sole rebuke with multi-chair support from the Chamber.
-The Jyr Directive of 2208 states that no aspect of the Collective is subject to oversight by any one Office of a Ruling Gen, or combined offices of the Ruling Gen Platform.
+The Sernatae found that the access each company sold was in itself a ‘citizenry market item’, and that neither the Filmark or Digimar were necessities, and thus barred from ownership by the Citizenry and therefore needed no regulation by the government.
+The Chamber agreed with the Sernatae and voted accordingly.
+Undaunted, Tee Banto then put forth a motion that the interHive itself be brought under the auspices of the Fourth Office.
+Her proposal never went to vote, being struck down by Sernatae based on dome Utama’s sole rebuke with multi-chair support from the Chamber.
+The Jyr Directive of 2208 stated that no aspect of the Collective is subject to oversight by any one Office of a Ruling Gen, or combined offices of the Ruling Gen Platform.